 Find schools

-People passionate about water systems, resources, conservation, and solutions may find an online in water systems engineering a good fit.
-Content will vary from program to program, but the overarching goal is to create more sustainable solutions in water for the future.
+People passionate about water systems, resources, conservation, and solutions may find an online degree in water systems engineering a good fit.
+Content will vary from program to program, but the overarching goal is to equip graduates to create more sustainable solutions in water for the future.
 Some degrees will focus on the implementation side, such as the best water treatment plant, while others will focus on the research side, such as the best way to treat wastewater.

 Completing a degree online can be an excellent option for many prospective students.
 Online degrees allow students to complete their coursework on their own schedule without relocating.
 Often, students who enroll in online degree programs are non-traditional students working full-time or have family obligations.
 Another advantage to some online degree programs is that, in some cases, the degree cost can be much lower because students only have to pay in-state tuition rates no matter where they are located.